Russell Montoya Admitted To Encasing Friend In Concrete, Affidavit Says

 ADAMS COUNTY, Colo.
-(CBS4) – The daughter of the man arrested for killing his longtime friend and encasing him in concrete was the one who turned her father in, according to court documents.
-Investigators said Russell Montoya confessed to shooting Shane Nelson during a fight on Friday, Nov.
+(CBS4) – The daughter of the man arrested for killing his longtime friend in unincorporated Adams County and encasing him in concrete was the one who turned her father in, according to court documents.
+Investigators said Russell Montoya Jr. confessed to shooting Shane Nelson during a fight on Nov.
 8.

-Nelson’s body was later found encased in concrete in the basement of an apartment in the 7800 block of York Street.
+Nelson’s body was later found encased in concrete in the basement of an apartment in the 7800 block of York Street near the Thornton city limits.

 Montoya’s daughter left home that night and when she returned the next morning, she told police her father was “sweaty and acting very nervous” and asked if she needed to go to her room in the basement.